Overview

 Connecting Points: 4 (heart), 8 (gut/instinctive)

-“No one could love me for who I am so I must serve them to be worthy of their love.
-If they don’t appreciate my sacrifices I have the right to flatter, shame, guilt, and manipulate them to get what I want.”
+No one could love me for who I am so I must serve them to be worthy of their love.
+If they don’t appreciate my sacrifices I have the right to do whatever I want to get my needs met.

-“I don’t know how I would survive or what I would do with myself if I didn’t have others to care for.
-They need me to attend to their needs; it’s selfish to attend to my own.”
+I don’t know how I would live or what I would do with myself if I didn’t have others to care for.
+They need me to attend to their needs; it’s selfish to attend to my own.

 Integration and Disintegration / Connecting Points